openMVG/openMVG/docs/sphinx/rst/software/SfM/ComputeFeatures.rst

       - NORMAL,
       - HIGH,
-      - ULTRA: !!Can be time consumming!!
+      - ULTRA: !!Can be time consuming!!

 **Use mask to filter keypoints/regions**

   Sometime you may want to compute features/regions only on some parts of your images.
-It could include the folowing cases:
+It could include the following cases:

-  - You know that in your acquistion some areas may disturb the SfM pipeline (even if OpenMVG is known to be robust to a fair amount of outliers) and lower the quality of the subsequent reconstruction.
-For exemple, in some close range configurations, you may prefer to move the object itself instead of moving the camera.
+  - You know that in your acquisition some areas may disturb the SfM pipeline (even if OpenMVG is known to be robust to a fair amount of outliers) and lower the quality of the subsequent reconstruction.
+For example, in some close range configurations, you may prefer to move the object itself instead of moving the camera.
 Masks can also help you to deal with hemispherical fish-eyes, by masking useless zone of the sensor.
   - You want to speed up the computation by reducing the number features/regions and thus the number of tie points.